 Director / Writer / Mother Hen

-CHICKS is a mashup of the stereotypical bubblegum-pink world of the teenage girl and an absurdly twisted coming of age catharsis like no other.
+CHICKS is a mashup and subversion of the stereotypical bubble-gum pink world of the teenage girl and a coming-of-age catharsis like no other.

 I’m so humbled and inspired by the talent, passion, and dedication of every single person that helped make this weird little movie possible.
 They’re a cast and crew made up of mostly young femme and BIPOC filmmakers that I’m honored to have crossed paths with.